Skip to content

 Where

-Uniform acceleration can be observed in various situations in our daily lives.
+We observe Uniform Acceleration in various situations of our daily lives.
 Some common examples include:

-When an object is dropped from a height, it falls to the ground due to the force of gravity.
+When you drop an object from a height (say sky), it will fall to the ground due to the force of gravity.
 The acceleration due to gravity is approximately 9.8 m/s², and this acceleration is constant throughout the fall.
 Therefore, the speed of the object increases at a constant rate, and we say that it is experiencing uniform acceleration.
+Below is a picture of a man (parachute dropping from the sky).

 When a vehicle accelerates from rest, its speed increases at a constant rate until it reaches its maximum velocity.
-Similarly, when the vehicle decelerates, its speed decreases at a constant rate until it comes to a stop.
+Similarly, when the vehicle decelerates, its speed decreases at a constant rate until it stops.
 Both these scenarios are examples of uniform acceleration.
+Imagine starting your car and pressing the gas pedal, it is speed will increase (accelerate) and the mileage will continue to adjust itself.
+However, the moment you remove your leg from the gas pedal and press the brake pedal, its speed will continue to reduce (decelerate) until it stops.

 a = (v – u) / t